 Solar Market Pathways (SMP) is an effort funded by the U.S. Department of Energy to drive down the cost of solar energy and accelerate deployment in communities across the United States.
-The program is part of the larger SunShot Initiative, which seeks to make solar cost competitive, advance grid-integration approaches, increase demand response, and address key market barriers in order to enable greater solar adoption.
+The program is run through the Solar Energy Technologies Office, which seeks to make solar cost competitive, advance grid-integration approaches, increase demand response, and address key market barriers in order to enable greater solar adoption.
 From 2015-2017, 14 Solar Market Pathways awardees developed strategies to expand solar electricity use for residential, community, and commercial properties.

 Solar has been the fastest growing source of new electricity in the United States since 2014.
 The cost of solar has decreased 60% in five years and there are now more jobs in solar energy than in coal.
 Our challenge is to continue and accelerate this trajectory and to make the cost of solar comparable (or less) than other sources of power by 2020.
 To do this, Solar Market Pathways creates new approaches, tackling long-standing challenges, creating new partnerships, and targeting key sectors.
 The tools and strategies developed through the program are invaluable models that can be replicated in communities across the U.S.

 The Institute for Sustainable Communities (ISC) leads the Solar Market Pathways National Coordinator Team.
 Together, with our partners, we support the 14 SMP projects, provide opportunities for peer learning and exchange, and disseminate their best practices and lessons learned.